FOR MORE INFORMATION, CONTACT

 Kevin and Lisa Cotter met in high school, were married straight out of college, and are now raising their four kids, ranging from 16 to 3, in Denver, CO.
 After spending 11 years as a missionary family with FOCUS (Fellowship of Catholic University Students), Kevin is the Head of Content for the Hallow App, and Lisa is a mom who speaks and writes on the side.
 Together they are the author of "Dating Detox" and co-hosts of the How-to Catholic podcast.
 Kevin holds a Masters in Scripture from the Augustine Institute, and Lisa is currently pursuing her Masters in Theology from the Augustine Institute.

-Susie Lopez is Vice President of Operations at the St. John Paul II Foundation where she oversees and supports the Conference team as they plan and execute Converging Roads and Together in Holiness conferences, along with the Together in Holiness Formation series Business Development team as they expand this initiative to parishes and schools across the country.
+Susie Saenz is Vice President of Operations at the St. John Paul II Foundation where she oversees and supports the Conference team as they plan and execute Converging Roads and Together in Holiness conferences, along with the Together in Holiness Formation series Business Development team as they expand this initiative to parishes and schools across the country.
 Susie earned her BS in Kinesiology from Texas A&M University and, prior to joining the St. John Paul II Foundation in 2017, worked at Baylor College of Medicine in the philanthropy and alumni relations office.
-Over the years, she has been involved with the Houston chapter of Young Catholic Professionals and is a parishioner at The Cathedral of Our Lady of Walsingham in Houston, TX.
+She and her husband, Victor, are parishioners at St. Joseph Catholic Church in Houston, TX.

 Fr.
 Norbert Maduzia, Jr., E.V., D. Min., a native Houston, began his formation at Christ the King Parish.
 Graduating from Cy-Fair High School, Father began seminary studies at St. Mary’s Seminary but completed studies at the University of St. Michael’s College, Toronto, Ontario.
 Since ordination to the priesthood on April 16, 1982, he has served as a High School teacher and chaplain, Student Council Moderator, and Assistant Principal of St. Thomas High School.
 He has also served as Parochial Vicar and Pastor in several Archdiocesan parishes and presently is pastor of St. Ignatius of Loyola, Spring, TX and Episcopal Vicar for the Northern Vicariate.
 Along with membership on the Presbyteral Council and the College of Consulters, Father serves as Co-Chair of the Ongoing Formation of Priests Committee and is a member of the Archdiocesan Building Commission.
 He is a past president of the NOCERCC Board of Directors.
 His passion is Liturgy and holds a Doctor of Ministry degree in Liturgy.
 Fr.
 Norbert was a consultant to the US Bishops’ Committee for the catechetical implementation of the new Roman Missal.
 He has served as a Committeeman and pseudo-Chaplain with the Houston Livestock Show and Rodeo for over 20 years and has a Boxer named Groot.